Sports in Philadelphia: Professional teams

-Philadelphia has also been home to relocated and defunct franchises.
-The Philadelphia Athletics (now the Oakland Athletics) of the MLB, the Philadelphia Warriors (now the Golden State Warriors) of the NBA, and the Frankford Yellow Jackets of the NFL each played in Philadelphia for over a decade.
-Other former Philadelphia teams, such as the Philadelphia Quakers of the NHL, have been more short-lived.
-Both of the major league teams that relocated (the Warriors and the Athletics) currently play in the San Francisco Bay Area.
+Philadelphia also has historically been home to relocated and defunct franchises.
+The Philadelphia Athletics, now the Athletics, of the MLB, the Philadelphia Warriors, now the Golden State Warriors of the NBA, and the Frankford Yellow Jackets of the NFL each played in Philadelphia for over a decade.
+Other former Philadelphia teams, including the Philadelphia Quakers of the NHL, have been more short-lived.
+The Warriors currently play in the San Francisco Bay Area while the Athletics are currently playing in Sacramento until they move to Las Vegas.

-In 1980, Philadelphia became the only North American city in which all four major sports teams played for their respective championships in one year (although the Phillies were the only team to win the championship).
-The Flyers' run to the 2010 Stanley Cup Finals made the city of Philadelphia the first North American city to have all four of its major professional sports league teams play in the league championship finals at least once since 2000, although the Phillies and the Eagles are the only teams to have won a championship since 2000.
-Philadelphia has had an odd trend of losing championship games during presidential inauguration years; the Sixers, Eagles, Phillies, and Flyers collectively have an 0–8 record in such games since 1977.
+In 1980, Philadelphia became the only North American city in which all four major sports teams played for their respective championships in one year, although the Phillies were the only team to win the championship.
+The Flyers' run to the 2010 Stanley Cup Finals made Philadelphia the first North American city to have all four of its major professional sports league teams play in the league championship finals at least once since 2000, although the Phillies and the Eagles are the only teams to have won a championship in the 21st century.
+Philadelphia had an odd trend of losing championship games during presidential inauguration years until recently; the Sixers, Eagles, Phillies, and Flyers collectively had an 0–8 record in such games from 1977 until 2021.
+On February 9, 2025, however, the Eagles broke the so-called Curse of the Inauguration, defeating the Kansas City Chiefs in Super Bowl LIX to win their second Super Bowl.

 In 2011, the Phillies became the first team in the city's major professional sports history to finish the regular season in first place in five consecutive seasons.
 Two other teams finished first during four consecutive seasons: the 1973–77 Flyers and the 2001–04 Eagles.
 Five other teams finished first for three seasons in a row: the 1929–31 Athletics, 1947–49 Eagles, 1965–68 Sixers, 1976–78 Phillies, and 1984–87 Flyers.